Skip to main content

 8. Train and develop employees

-Onboarding and training are important for helping new employees understand company rules and policies, including its culture and internal databases.
-A clearly-defined training program allows you to strengthen the skills of your employees and equip them with the latest techniques and knowledge to help them smash their own targets.
+This is where a clearly-defined training program comes in.
+It allows you to strengthen the skills of your employees and equip them with the latest techniques and knowledge to help them smash their own targets.

 9. Effective performance management